hiepnguyenduc2005/Coinventor/project_spec.md

 - User can select 2 countries or areas from a menu
 - User can click button to generate the conversion rate
 - User can save currency conversion results
+- User can click a button to go to the next page which is a Recycler view

 Stretch Features: